dhanishahahaha/dhanishahahaha/README.md

 ### Hi there 👋, welcome to My profile.

-I am ***Dhanisha M Sharma***, I am a Learner, tutor, and Tech Enthusiast. to code in Python & R and currently providing services as a Freelancer !
+I am ***Dhanisha M Sharma***, I am a Learner, tutor, and Tech Enthusiast. to code in Python and currently providing services as a Freelancer !

-I love deep learning , computer vision and MLOPS.
+I love machine learning, deep learning and computer vision .
 I learn new things and explore my interests everyday.

 I am Curious about:
 - Machine Learning and Deep Learning